 Basic Skills Assessment.
 You need to demonstrate successful passing of an assessment of basic skills, per PDE requirements.
 There are multiple options for meeting this requirement.
 If you have not passed the Pre-Professional Academic Performance Assessment (PAPA) Exams by Pearson's currently required by the Commonwealth of PA, or are not exempt through the SAT/ACT policy, then you need to see Mr. Michael Dolinger immediately.

-For K-12 certification area BCIT or Latin, you must also demonstrate a passing score on the Fundamental Subjects: Content Knowledge exam by ETS.
+For K-12 certification area BCIT or Latin, you are encouraged to demonstrate a passing score on the Fundamental Subjects: Content Knowledge exam by ETS.
 It is not required for the Sophomore Gateway, but it is required at time of certification.

 Grade Point Average.
 You must have at least a 3.00 overall QPA.
 If you are a secondary education major, your content area QPA will be verified as a checkpoint as it must be a 3.00 by the time you student teach.

 ** If you do not believe you will have a 3.00 QPA at the end of this spring semester (2016), you should still apply for admission to the PECT.
 There are several courses of action that you can take if this is your situation.
 Apply first, and then after a decision is made about your application, you can talk to an academic advisor.